-We are no longer accepting applications for CPJ's Public Justice Internship Program.
-Please check back here in February 2019.
+We are currently accepting applications for CPJ's Public Justice Internship Program.

 Are you passionate about public justice?
-Committed to help eradicate poverty in Canada?
-Resolved to strive for rights for refugees?
+Committed to the flourishing of creation?
+Resolved to strive for climate justice?
 If you answered yes to these questions and are eager to join CPJ’s public justice work in Ottawa, our public justice internship may be right for you.

 Each year, CPJ’s Public Justice Internship Program provides recent university graduates with the opportunity to explore the meaning of public justice.
-For one year, from September to August, two interns assist CPJ in our work at our Ottawa office.
-The interns work with senior staff and are actively engaged in a variety of work, including research, policy analysis, framing public policy options, presenting to Parliament, meeting with MPs and political staff, as well as engaging the media, leaders in society, CPJ members and the Canadian public.
+For one year, from September to August, the intern assists CPJ in our work at our Ottawa office.
+The intern works with senior staff and is actively engaged in a variety of work, including research, policy analysis, framing public policy options, presenting to Parliament, meeting with MPs and political staff, as well as engaging the media, leaders in society, CPJ members and the Canadian public.

 What are the benefits of the internship program?

 The Intern will:

 - Be equipped to ask probing questions, to undertake public justice policy analysis, and to contribute to public justice in Canada.

 - Experience directly the policy analysis and political decision-making world of Ottawa.

 - Enjoy structured learning opportunities surrounding the meaning of public justice, Canadian government structure, public policy analysis, non-profit operations, navigating Parliament Hill.